When is cherry blossom in bloom in London?

 Thoroughfares that you probably have no business in at other times of year, but are worth a detour in sakura season.
-Just try not to p*** the residents off with a lengthy photoshoot:
+Just try not to vex the residents with an overly-lengthy photoshoot:

 - Redcliffe Road, Chelsea: In the tube desert of SW10, the roaring traffic of Fulham Road gives way to Redcliffe Road, a residential street of gorgeous townhouses, lined with cherry blossom trees.
 Probably the closest to Mary Poppins' Cherry Tree Lane you'll find in 21st century London.